The Power of Designing Your Year

-Are you tired of making goals that don’t stick?
+Are you tired of setting goals that don’t stick?
 Do you start off with great intentions but soon slide back into old habits or get completely side tracked by the busyness of life?

 Maybe you think you have goals…

-‘I want to lose weight’, ‘I want to get organised’, ‘I want to make money’.
+‘I want to lose weight’, ‘I want to get organised’, ‘I want to start a business.’

 These aren’t goals, they’re wishes.
 Everybody has wishes.

 So how do you transform a wish into a goal – and then bring it into your life?

 I’m going to show you how, step by step in this 4-part blog series.

 I’m hugely into goals because I’ve got first hand experience of how powerful they are.
 I’ve learned what makes certain goals stick – and others not.
 And I’m excited to show you how to Design Your Year!

 You’ll create successful goals that will make a positive difference to your everyday life.

 This doesn’t have to be climbing a mountain or running a marathon.
 (Unless you really want to!)